 No Cover Charge/Donations Accepted

-This benefit is specifically for our "Senuyaa" Initiative.
+Our April 20, 2013 benefit was specifically for our "Senuyaa" Initiative.

 (Senuyaa means Purify in the Malinke language)

-We will be making biosand water filters for families, schools and clinics this May.
+We made biosand water filters for families, community centers and clinics this past summer.

 Thank you to Jesus Ayala and Matt Cunliffe (who was our intern project manager last year).
 Jesus and Matt won the Projects for Peace Grant at Lake Forest College offered by the Davis Foundation.
-This grant will help us continue our work on the biosand water filters!
+This grant helped us kick off our Senuyaa Initiative "Purify" BioSand Water Filter Project and funded 60% of the project this summer.

 Information/details contact Helen at 847-543-0708 or helen@MedusadaDrums.com